People: All users

 - Select Move to layer and then select the layer you want to move your element to.

-Hiding layers can help simplify your view while editing or presenting a Diagram:
+Hiding layers can help simplify your view while editing or presenting a Diagram.
+To hide a layer:

 - In the Diagram layers sidebar, click the eye icon next to a layer to hide or show it.

-You can rename, duplicate, move, or delete layers:
+You can rename, duplicate, move, or delete layers.
+To modify layer settings:

 - In the Diagram layers sidebar, click the three-dots icon next to a layer to access additional options.